Denise Bestman

-Early life and education
+Early life

 Bestman was born in Staten Island to parents who immigrated from Liberia, West Africa.
 Her father returned to Liberia in 2010.
 Bestman's mother is Dextina Lincoln, a single parent.

 Singing is a family tradition for Bestman as she credits her singing talent to her great-grandmother and passed through her mothers line to her.

 In 4th Grade she auditioned for the renowned PS22 Chorus which is part of the Public School 22 in Graniteville, Staten Island, New York in 2010.

 Bestman procured the lead role of the PS22 Chorus.
 She performed improvised sessions, which led to her writing her own original songs.
 The school's chorus received an invitation to perform the closing number of "Over The Rainbow" at the 83rd Academy Awards on February 27, 2011.
 The Chorus went on to perform with Katy Perry on The Oprah Winfrey Show post Oscar show at the Kodak Theatre on February 28, 2011.